inspire-eu-validation/metadata/monitoring/spatial-scope.md

 # Spatial Scope Keyword

-**Purpose**: Test that the spatial scope covered by the data set or data set series is provided.
+**Purpose**: Test that the spatial scope of the data set or data set series is provided.

 **Prerequisites**